camartinez04/portworx-client/README.md

 You need a Portworx cluster already running on your cluster as prerequisite.

-The `postgres.yaml` Statefulset is using the StorageClass `px-csi-db` present on Portworx 2.11 and 2.12 with CSI enabled; if you don't have it, please change it to a SC that your cluster have.
+The `postgres.yaml` Statefulset is using the StorageClass `px-csi-db` present on Portworx 2.12, 2.13 or 3.0 with CSI enabled; if you don't have it, please change it to a SC that your cluster have.

 The `pxBrokerDeploy.yaml` Deployment have the `PORTWORX_GRPC_URL` environment variable configured to `kube-system`, change it if you have Portworx installed on a different namespace.